-- 7. Electronic Fusing.
-ACE will invest \$2.0 million in the Electronic Fusing Sub-Program pilot program over the next five years following the issuance of a Board Order approving the Stipulation.
-This investment will be recoverable through the cost recovery mechanism established in the Stipulation.
+7. Electronic Fusing.
+ACE will invest \$2.0 million in the Electronic Fusing Sub-Program pilot program over the next five years following the issuance of a Board Order approving this Settlement.
+This investment will be recoverable through the cost recovery mechanism established herein.
 The work to be performed under this sub-program includes: the replacement of single operation fuses with reusable electronic fuses that are intended to automatically restore service.
-ACE shall provide a copy of its Protective Coordination Manual and Protocol for performing fault current and sectionalization studies to Staff and Rate Counsel before work is started on this Electronic Fusing Sub-Program. - 8.
-New Substation Harbor Beach.
-ACE will invest \$14 million in the design and construction of a new Harbor Beach Substation (to replace the existing substation) over the next five years following the issuance of a Board Order approving the Stipulation.
-This distribution system capital investment will be recoverable through the cost recovery mechanism established to, and does not include the related transmission system capital investment which will be required to extend energy supplies to the substation.
+ACE shall provide a copy of its Protective Coordination Manual and Protocol for performing fault current and sectionalization studies to Staff and Rate Counsel before work is started on this Electronic Fusing Sub-Program.

+8. New Substation - Harbor Beach.
+ACE will invest \$14 million in the design and construction of a new Harbor Beach Substation (to replace the existing substation) over the next five years following the issuance of a Board Order approving this Settlement.
+This distribution system capital investment will be recoverable through the cost recovery mechanism established herein, and does not include the related transmission system capital investment which will be required to extend energy supplies to the substation.
 Related transmission system capital investment will continue to be recovered in transmission rates.
-Exhibit C of the Stipulation contains additional, detailed information regarding the specific work to be performed in constructing the new Harbor Beach Substation. - 9.
-If ACE makes a future filing to address Smart Grid issues including smart street lighting, Advanced Metering Infrastructure or other similar initiatives, ACE agrees to consult with EDF on that filing.
-ACE agrees to discuss with EDF issues including voltage optimization, integration of distributed energy resources and customer access to energy usage data, and to evaluate the costs and benefits of these initiatives. - The Signatory Parties recognize that the resiliency and storm hardening 10. initiatives included in the PowerAhead program are significant in scale and scope, and that some flexibility in budgeting each sub-group of programs is appropriate.
+Exhibit C hereto contains additional, detailed information regarding the specific work to be performed in constructing the new Harbor Beach Substation.

+9. If ACE makes a future filing to address Smart Grid issues including smart street lighting, Advanced Metering Infrastructure or other similar initiatives, ACE agrees to consult with EDF on that filing.
+ACE agrees to discuss with EDF issues including voltage optimization, integration of distributed energy resources and customer access to energy usage data, and to evaluate the costs and benefits of these initiatives.

+10. The Signatory Parties recognize that the resiliency and storm hardening initiatives included in the PowerAhead program are significant in scale and scope, and that some flexibility in budgeting each sub-group of programs is appropriate.
 Accordingly, the Signatory Parties agree that ACE may make adjustments to Sub-Program budgets in the following manner: changes in the cumulative amount of 5% or less of any sub-program investment level may be made immediately by ACE, with notice to Board Staff and Rate Counsel of the changes within 30 days following the change.
 "Cumulative amount" in this paragraph shall mean cumulative for the entire period of the program.
-ACE shall not make changes exceeding 5% of any sub-program investment level without 20 business days prior written and electronic notification to Board Staff and Rate Counsel, including the reason for the changes as well as a written description of the proposed changes and the associated costs, providing Staff and Rate Counsel with the opportunity to object within that time period.
-If there is no written objection by Board Staff or Rate Counsel within 20 business days of receipt of the electronic notice, ACE may move forward with the change.
+ACE shall not make changes exceeding 5% of any sub-program investment level without 20 business days prior written and electronic notification to Board Staff and Rate Counsel, including the reason for the changes as well as a written description of the proposed changes and the associated costs, providing Staff and Rate Counsel within 20 business days of receipt of the electronic notice, ACE may move forward with the change.